misspran/rateQuote/README.md

 # Setup
 - npm install
-- In commandline go cd src and go to that directory, create-react-app will only allow imports from src folder.
+- In command line go cd src and go to that directory, create-react-app will only allow imports from src folder.
 - Type in touch key.js to create a key.js file in the src directory.
 - Add in the following in the key.js file: module.exports{